 If your child is moving to another school we will:

-- contact the school SENCo and ensure that he/she knows about any special arrangements or support that need to be made for your child.
+- Contact the school SENDCo and ensure that he/she knows about any special arrangements or support that need to be made for your child.

 - Make sure all records for your child are passed on as soon as possible.

 If your child joins us from another school we will:

 - Contact the school SENDCo to find out about any special arrangements or support that needs to be made for your child.